scalikejdbc/scalikejdbc.github.io/source/documentation/query-inspector.html.md

 ### Single Line Mode
 <hr/>

-If you don't need stack trace logging and just print SQL in single line, use `singleLineMode = true`.
+If you prefer a more concise output without stack traces and in a single line, enable singleLineMode:

 ```scala
 GlobalSettings.loggingSQLAndTime = LoggingSQLAndTimeSettings(